LegendDuoKeeper/Pokermon-Ext/README.md

   9 new pokemon lines:

-  -Giratina (Very Experimental)
+  - Giratina (Very Experimental)

-  -Petilil + both Lilligants
+  - Petilil + both Lilligants

-  -Joltik + Galvantula (Co-designed with Beoulve)
+  - Joltik + Galvantula (Co-designed with Beoulve)

-  -Carbink + Diancie and Mega Diancie (some liberties were taken grouping these two together)
+  - Carbink + Diancie and Mega Diancie (some liberties were taken grouping these two together)

-  -Cutiefly + Ribombee
+  - Cutiefly + Ribombee

-  -Rockruff + 3 Lycanrocs
+  - Rockruff + 3 Lycanrocs

-  -Fomantis + Lurantis (Co-designed with Beoulve)
+  - Fomantis + Lurantis (Co-designed with Beoulve)

-  -Alolan Vulpix + Ninetales (Designed by TekkyAnonymous)
+  - Alolan Vulpix + Ninetales (Designed by TekkyAnonymous)

-  -Shaymin + Sky Forme (Designed by TekkyAnonymous)
+  - Shaymin + Sky Forme (Designed by TekkyAnonymous)

 ---

   1 New Voucher

-  -Distortion (Also very Experimental)
+  - Distortion (Also very Experimental)

 ---

   1 New Item

-  -Honey (Art by DaleWillFail) (Still being tweaked)
+  - Honey (Art by DaleWillFail) (Still being tweaked)

 ---

   1 Balance change

-  -Metal Coat makes a Steel editionless copy of selected card when selected card is Negative (Only relevant for Giratina and/or additional mods)
+  - Metal Coat makes an editionless Steel copy of selected card if selected card is Negative (Only relevant for Giratina and/or additional mods)

 ---